SynclerScrapers/repository.synclerscrapers/README.md

 In Syncler's settings, you will find the provider packages menu.
 Within this category you can install/uninstall packages, enable/disable automatic provider updates and manually check for provider updates.

-With added repositories from Method 1, you can one-click install any package within them. **Beware of installing too many packages, Syncler may not work properly.**
+With added repositories, you can one-click install any package within them. **Beware of installing too many packages, Syncler may not work properly.**

 ## Documentation